casualuser/elasticsearch-scylla/README.md

 # Mine data with Elasticsearch and ScyllaDB
 <p align=center>

-The purpose of this demo is to show how to feed data from Twitter into Elasticsearch and Scylla via Fluent for data analytics purposes.
+The purpose of this demo is to show how to feed data from Twitter into Elasticsearch and Scylla for data analytics purposes.
 The Twitter app will search for a specific Twitter hashtag and feed data into Scylla.
 To feed the data from Scylla to Elasticsearch, simply issue a curl command referenced in this README to begin the data dump.

 ### Architecture